syncfusion-content/winui-docs/winui/TreeGrid/Styles-and-Templates.md

 ---
 layout: post
-title: Styles and Templates in SfTreeGrid.
+title: Styles and Templates in | Syncfusion.
 description: Learn How to apply styles and templates in Syncfusion WinUI TreeGrid (SfTreeGrid) control and more details.| Syncfusion | SfTreeGrid
 platform: winui
 control: SfTreeGrid